SandwichGouda/Data/Data.md

     x.incr(myint(2))
     ```
   * i.e. : `func (x *T)  method()`, can be applied to `&x` and `x` indifferently.
 Both work !
+  * If the method takes a pointer type `*T` as reciever, and `x` is of type `T`, then `x.method` is interpreted as `(&x).method`
+  * **Conversely**, methods that take non-pointer recievers can work on pointers :
+  * `func (x T)  method()` can be applied to `x` and `*x` indifferently.
+Both work !
+  * If the method takes a non pointer type `T` as reciever, and `x` is of type `*T`, then `x.method` is interpreted as `(*x).method`
+  * On the other hand, function benefit none of these arrangements.
+Functions that take type `T` must be called with variables of type `T`, and functions that take type `*T` must be called with variables of type `*T`.
+  * Although, keep in mind that methods with non pointer arguments will work on a copy of the variable they're supposed to work on.
+  * There are two reasons to use a pointer receiver :
+    + First, the method can'n modify the value that it recieves if it's a non pointer argument.
+    + Second, working with pointers in methods avoids to copy the value on each method call.
+    + This can be more efficient if the receiver is a large struct, for example !
+    + In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both.

 ### fmt